loader image

 AI in the Diagnosis of Skin Diseases

-The Artificial Intelligence (Free APP) has been successfully used in several areas of medicine and, in the field of dermatology, it is no different.
+Artificial Intelligence (Free APP) has been used successfully in various areas of medicine and, in the field of dermatology, it is no different.

-With the application of machine learning techniques and image analysis, AI has the ability to examine thousands of images, identify patterns and extract relevant information.
+By applying machine learning and image analysis techniques, AI has the ability to examine thousands of images, identify patterns, and extract relevant information.

 This information can be used to assist dermatologists in the diagnostic process.